 - a) This Plan has been developed concurrent to, and is supported by the City's WESTON 7 Transportation Master Plan (2024).
 It is the intent of this Plan to: - i.
-Maintain a safe, multi-modal, and integrated Transportation System, comprised of street, transit and Active Transportation networks, that together facilitates the safe and efficient movement of people and goods within and through WESTON 7 and beyond; - ii.
+Maintain a safe, multi-modal, and integrated Transportation System, comprised of an Active Transportation Network, a Transit Network and a Road Network that permits the safe and efficient movement of people and goods within WESTON 7 and beyond; - ii.
 Enhance the Region's and the City's transit system by ensuring that transit routes are connected to the Pedestrian Realm and Active Transportation Networks, public service facilities, and that transit is frequent and reliable enough to serve the needs of WESTON 7 and beyond; and - iii.
 Establishes a connected Active Transportation Network that is fully integrated with the Pedestrian Realm Network that serves WESTON 7's anticipated population and business community, and fosters a seamless, multi-modal community where daily travel does not rely primarily on the use of a private automobile. - b) The Multi-Modal Transportation System serves as the framework on which to provide for travel by all modes of travel.
-The implementation of the Multi-Modal Transportation System for WESTON 7 will be planned and designed to accommodate all modes of travel and for universal accessibility, prioritizing safe and comfortably designed spaces for pedestrians and cyclists, with streetscapes that encourage users to walk, bicycle, or to take transit, in accordance with the principles of the Vaughan Complete Streets Guide. - c) The Multi-Modal Transportation System is premised on the anticipated pattern of development and increases in traffic volumes that are expected within WESTON 7 over time.
-All development, including all public works related to the Transportation System, shall conform with the relevant policies of the VOP and this Plan.
+The implementation of the Multi-Modal Transportation System for WESTON 7 will be planned and designed to accommodate all modes of travel and for universal accessibility, prioritizing safe and comfortably designed spaces for pedestrians and cyclists, with streetscapes that encourage users to walk bicycle, or to take transit, in accordance with the principles of the Vaughan Complete Streets Guide. - c) The Multi-Modal Transportation System is premised on the anticipated pattern of development and increases in traffic volumes that are expected within WESTON 7 over time.
+All development, including all public works related to the Transportation System, shall conform with the relevant policies of the VOP and this Plan. - d) The Multi-Modal Transportation System in WESTON 7, as depicted on Schedule 4, consists of three equally important elements, and this Plan provides a broad based policy framework with respect to:

+- i.
+The Active Transportation Network;

+- ii.
+The Road Network; and

+- iii.
+Public Transit.

-- d) The Multi-Modal Transportation System in WESTON 7, as depicted on Schedule 4, consists of a number of equally important elements, and this Plan provides a broad based policy framework with respect to: - i.
-The Street Network; - ii.
-The Transit Network; and - iii.
-The Active Transportation Network. - e) This Plan also provides a broad based policy framework with respect to parking, building services, loading and garbage collection/storage facilities and access. - f) Transportation System improvements shall be implemented through the development approval process as set out in the VOP.
+- e) This Plan also provides a broad based policy framework with respect to parking, building services, loading and garbage collection/storage facilities and access.

-7.1.2 Mitigating Impacts
+- f) Transportation System improvements shall be implemented through the development approval process as set out in the VOP.

+7.1.2 The Active Transportation Network